bekk/react-native-workshop/setup.md

 1. Clone the repository; `git clone git@github.com:bekk/react-native-workshop.git`
 2. Run `npm install && npm install react-native-cli -g` to install dependencies
 3. Run `react-native run-ios`
+4. Verify that the app is running in the simulator

 If steps 3 returns an error, try starting XCode and start an emulator before"